RaviTeja444/restaurants-finder/README.md

 ### FORGOT PASSWORD –
 •	This page asks for already registered user Email ID to send a new password.
+### Verification mail:
+* After clicking confirm a reset password link will be sent to the mail Id provided to verify the user as shown.
 ### SIGNUP –
 This page allows a user to register for the first Time.